 Fair Isle hand knitting: A knitting technique used to create patterns with multiple colours, traditional to Fair Isle and the Shetland Islands in Scotland.
 Traditional Fair Isle patterns have a limited palette of five or so colours, use only two colours per row, are worked in the round, and limit the length of a run of any particular colour.
 A highly successful crowd-funded project launched in 2015, Shetland Peerie Makkers, is working to safeguard Shetland hand-knitting.

-Traditional glove knitting: The craft of knitting gloves by hand to traditional patterns, particularly the ‘Sanquhar’ glove from Dumfriesshire which have a distinctive two colour pattern.
+Traditional glove knitting: The craft of knitting gloves by hand to traditional patterns, particularly the ‘Sanquhar’ glove from Dumfriesshire, which has a distinctive two colour pattern.
 The Sanquhar glove is characterised by the use of fine wool, two colours (most commonly, black and white or yellow and brown), and small all-over patterns.
 Other features include the cuff, knitted in two colours, the initials of the wearer above the cuff, and the sharply-shaped thumb gusset.
-Traditional patterns include the ‘Duke’, ‘rose and trellis’, ‘cornet and drum’, ‘drum and trellis’, ‘Prince of Wales’, ‘shepherd’s plaid’ and the ‘midge and flea’.
-The designs have been documented in a Japanese book, Traditional gloves in Scotland (in Japanese).
 Today, Sanquhar gloves are not made on a commercial basis but knitting as a leisure activity is huge.
-They are knitted for sale by about 6 women in Sanquhar itself (including May McCormick, A’ the Airts, and the Upper Nithsdale Community), and by people all over the world but not usually for sale.
-See the online exhibition by the American Centre for Knit and Crochet for further history of the Sanquhar glove.
-There is a globally active Sanquhar knitting group on the knitting website Ravelry.
-There are also a couple of enterprises in Scotland knitting Sanquhar patterns by machine.
+They are knitted for sale by about six women in Sanquhar itself (including May McCormick, A’ the Airts, and the Upper Nithsdale Community), and by people all over the world but not usually for sale.

 Issues affecting the viability of the craft